muzibhai/Training/README.md

 # How do you meet your trainer
 Bookmark your Welcome Google Docs to your default browser.
-Check out for the meetings links during the support timings over there. if link is not providedthen Trainer/s is not availalbe  so you can meet the trainer/s in the next available session.
+Check out for the meetings links during the support timings over there. if link is not provided then Trainer/s is not availalbe  so you can meet the trainer/s in the next available session.

 # Live Sessions with Trainers